playcanvas/developer.playcanvas.com/content/en/user-manual/packs/loading-scenes.md

 <iframe loading="lazy" src="https://playcanv.as/e/p/Q1gKd1ek/" title="Switching Scenes Completely"></iframe>

-This is down by simply calling [`SceneRegistry.changeScene`][changescene-api] with the name of the scene.
+This is done by simply calling [`SceneRegistry.changeScene`][changescene-api] with the name of the scene.

 ```
 this.app.scenes.changeScene('Some Scene Name');